Quick Facts | Answer |

 - Costs of damage excluding normal wear and tear

-Most states, such as New Jersey, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including New Jersey, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in New Jersey?
+What Is Considered Normal Wear and Tear in New Jersey?

 - Gently worn carpets